tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * The `join="outer"` argument will union the data.

-Open the unsolved version of the Jupyter notebook, live code the demo and highlight the following:
+Open the unsolved version of the Jupyter notebook, live code the demo, and highlight the following:

 * A key consideration to keep in mind when concatenating DataFrames is that data is joined by index.
 Pandas `concat` function will by default join rows or columns by index.
 Before concatenating DataFrames, make sure the same column indexes the DataFrames.